Jesus and Nicodemus, by Dutch painter Crijn Hendricksz Volmarijn

 (God the Father, son and holy spirit

 protector and saviour of the devout

-Cantata 81 Jesus schläft, was soll ich hoffen? closely follows the reading for the 4th Sunday after Epiphany: the story of Jesus calming the storm on the sea of Galilee.
+Cantata 81 Jesus schläft, was soll ich hoffen? from 1724 closely follows the reading for the 4th Sunday after Epiphany: the story of Jesus calming the storm on the sea of Galilee.

 In combining masterful text illustration with his theology, Bach presents a powerful drama rivaling a Handel opera.
 And I was lucky to find two conductors especially not shy of the opera-element in this cantata: Harnoncourt and Gardiner.
 The recording from 1978 directed by Harnoncourt has a great sense of drama as well as good singing in all the movements.
 For me it is the most “overall” satisfying recording of this cantata.
 It was not an easy decision though this week, and the fact that I grew up with the Harnoncourt recording might of course have influenced my choice.
 Soloists: Paul Esswood, counter-tenor; Kurt Equiluz, tenor; Ruud van der Meer, bass.

 If you have time to listen some more: The absolute best rendition of the spectacular tenor aria in my opinion appears on the Gardiner recording, with very convincing “waves” in the orchestra (at an even higher tempo than Harnoncourt) and truly marvelous singing by Paul Agnew.
 Listen to this aria on Spotify.

 The reading for this 4th Sunday after Epiphany, from Matthew 8: